-Connector Basics: Three Types of Electrical Connectors
+Connector Basics: 3 Types Of Electrical Connectors

 Do you know your connector basics?
 In this excerpt from the new book, “Electrical Connectors: Design, Manufacture, Test, and Selection,” two professors share fundamental knowledge about the principles of interconnect technology.

 By Michael Pecht and San Kyeong electrical connectors

 An electronic system is a hierarchical interconnection network that enables communication among different electronic devices.
 Several interconnects are required for the signal transmission and power distribution needed to ensure proper functioning of electronic devices.
 Electrical connectors are classified into three types based on their termination ends: board-to-board connectors, cable/wire-to-cable/wire connectors, and cable/wire-to-board connectors.